Oxygen for Sleep Apnea | Optimal Circadian Health

 According to the National Council on Aging, roughly thirty-nine million people in the United States are diagnosed with this sleep disorder.
 Many constantly search for new supplements to help with sleep apnea.
 Some opt to add new medications for sleep apnea to their routine, like taking tirzepatide for sleep apnea.
 Others want to give oxygen therapy a shot.

 Oxygen therapy doesn’t necessarily fix the airway blockages that cause sleep apnea.
-Instead, the extra oxygen provides additional support to maintain healthy oxygen levels in your body.
-It’s most often recommended for people who don’t use a CPAP machine.
+Instead, the extra oxygen attempts to maintain healthy oxygen levels in your body.
+It’s most often recommended for people who don’t use a CPAP machine but can be in addition to a machine, depending on what’s happening.

 When to Use Oxygen Therapy